An Interview with Glennis McMurray

 Do you have any advice for teen girls who are aspiring comediennes?

 My advice would be to stop caring what people think and stop hating on other ladies who intimidate or in some way threaten you.
 It took me 30 years to figure that out, but once I was able to embrace both of those things I was happier and more successful than I've ever been in my life.
 Stop worrying about being polite or lady-like and just go for it!
 Try it out!
 If it doesn't work then you move on, right?
 No harm, no foul.
 It's easier said than done, but the earlier you try your hand at comedy the sooner you'll start kicking ass.
 And when you do let me know and I'll add you to our site, you gorgeous lady of comedy.

-More articles in WMC FBomb by Category: Arts and culture, Body image and body standards, Feminism, Girls, Media, Misogyny
+More articles by Category: Arts and culture, Body image and body standards, Feminism, Girls, Media, Misogyny

-More articles in WMC FBomb by Tag: Sexism, News, Activism and advocacy, Gender bias, Women's leadership, High school, Film, Television
+More articles by Tag: Sexism, News, Activism and advocacy, Gender bias, Women's leadership, High school, Film, Television